 The alternatives developed for the site and the evaluation of the remedial criteria are presented in the Alternative Analysis.
 The remedy is selected pursuant to the remedy selection criteria set forth in DER-10, Technical Guidance for Site Investigation and Remediation and 6 NYCRR Part 375.

-The selected remedy is a Contingent Track 1 remedy.
+The selected remedy is a Track 1: Unrestricted use remedy.

-The selected remedy is referred to as the Excavation with In-Situ Chemical Reduction remedy.
+The selected remedy is referred to as the excavation remedy.

-The elements of the selected remedy, as shown in Figure 3, are as follows:
+The elements of the selected remedy, as shown in Figure 2, are as follows: